 But what can you do?
 Ever since Bill Clinton beat George H.W.
 Bush in Bush’s reelection bid in 1992 (for what, I think, many Republicans really considered Ronald Reagan’s fourth term), the two parties have grown further and further apart, and these days, Trump’s xenophobia enrages one side but empowers the other, while his tax fraud infuriates one side but is considered good business by the other.

 I could go on, and write paragraphs about Trump’s too-little-too-late response to the coronavirus, now on its third major spike as we enter the eleventh month of the year.
 I could cite brilliant Civil Rights scholars and decry Trump’s insensitive response to the violence in Charlottesville in 2017, or to the killings of George Floyd, Breonna Taylor, and others earlier this year.
-I could remind voters that Russia, Saudi Arabia, and North Korea would all rather have a Donald Trump presidency than a Joe Biden presidency, and that Russian bots are just as likely to tamper with election results as the supposed dead people that vote Democrat every four years.
-I could steer the arguments away from Biden’s supposed senility and redirect to the fact that Trump stared directly into a solar eclipse earlier this year without protective lenses, and that when his Rose Garden party to celebrate the nomination of Amy Coney Barrett to the Supreme Court turned into a COVID hotspot, there were, for a time, more cases of the virus in the White House than there were in New Zealand, Taiwan, and Vietnam combined.
+I could remind voters that Russia, Saudi Arabia, and North Korea would all rather have a Donald Trump presidency than a Joe Biden presidency, and that Russian bots are just as likely to tamper with election results as the supposed dead people that vote Democrat every four years are.
+I could steer the arguments away from Biden’s supposed senility and redirect towards the fact that Trump stared directly into a solar eclipse earlier this year without protective lenses, and that when his Rose Garden party to celebrate the nomination of Amy Coney Barrett to the Supreme Court turned into a COVID hotspot, there were, for a time, more cases of the virus in the White House than there were in New Zealand, Taiwan, and Vietnam combined.

 But you should know all of this by now.
 And you should also know that Joe Biden, who beat a roster of supremely talented, progressive candidates like Pete Buttigieg, Andrew Yang, Elizabeth Warren, and Bernie Sanders to become, after eight years as vice president and four decades in the Senate, the de facto head of the Democratic party, is predicted by most to win.
 He isn’t as progressive as Sanders or Warren, nor is he as aware of technology’s role in our future as Yang, nor as diplomatic and book-smart as Buttigieg.
 But the cards fell as they did, and after an exhausting two-year race, Biden made it to the finish line.
 I watched his last-ditch campaign speech in Michigan yesterday, and amazingly, Biden was more alert and engaged than I’d seen him years.
 Even the commentators at Fox News, which believe or not was broadcasting the event, seemed impressed by his energy and focus.